-When you're thinking of how much to contribute, you should bear in mind that there is a limited amount you can pay without incurring a tax charge.
+When you're thinking of increasing your contribution, you should bear in mind that there is a maximum amount that can be paid into the Plan without incurring a tax charge.
+This is called the annual allowance.

 These allowances can change with each new tax year, depending on what the government sets out.
-Our Tax Year Rates and Allowances booklet will keep you up to date on what these allowances are, and how they could affect you.
+Our Tax Year and Allowances Sheet will keep you up to date on what these allowances are, and how they could affect you.

 For higher earners, as well as taking into consideration the Annual Allowance, you also need to be aware of the Lifetime Allowance.
 Find out further information about both of these limits.